Neutron Star Radial Perturbations for Causal, Viscous, Relativistic Fluids: General Perturbations Equations

 as determined from thermodynamic relations (many useful ones are found in \cite{Hiscock1983}).
 The change of variables to use $\Delta n$ and $\Delta s$ is particularly helpful in that combining Eqs.~\eqref{eq:ppara} and~\eqref{eq:pbary} results in a simple equation for $\Delta s$,

-This last equation tells us that perturbations of out-of-equilibrium neutron stars are generally \textit{not} adiabatic.
-However, out-of-equilibrium perturbations will be adiabatic in the specific case when the only out-of-equilibrium effect comes from the bulk and shear corrections, as is the case of \cite{Saketh2024}.
+This last equation tells us that perturbations of out-of-equilibrium neutron stars are generally \textit{not} adiabatic (i.e. $u^\mu\nabla_\mu\Delta s=0$).
+However, out-of-equilibrium perturbations will be adiabatic in the specific case when the only out-of-equilibrium effect comes from the bulk and shear corrections [i.e. when $\mathscr P$ and $\pi_{\mu\nu}$ are the only non-zero viscous fluxes of Eq.~\eqref{eq:flux}].
+This can be seen in, for example, \cite{Saketh2024}.